-Dr Kevin Hill, Chair of NHS South Lincolnshire CCG said:
+Dr Kevin Hill, GP and Chair, South Lincolnshire CCG said:

-“Last January, one in six people participated in Dry January and tens of thousands of people signed up online.
-Dry January is not about never drinking again, it just gives you the opportunity to give your body a break from alcohol, so why not get involved in 2018 and start experiencing the benefits.”
+“Last January over three million people participated in Dry January and tens of thousands of people signed up online.
+Dry January is not about never drinking again, it just gives you the opportunity to give your body a break from alcohol, so why not get involved in 2019 and start experiencing the benefits.”

 Dry January is a campaign by Alcohol Concern, supported by Public Health England, to encourage people to take a break from drinking for a month.